scambier/TQ-Bundler/README.md

 ----

-TQ-Builder streamlines the use of external editors for TIC-80.
+TQ-Bundler streamlines the use of external editors for TIC-80.
 Split your project into several files, then bundle them and start your game in a single command.

 <span>🎈&nbsp;_It's a lightweight single-file executable!_&nbsp;🎈</span>